 Approximately 150 to 300 trainees attend the two hour Wiccan services held in the Receiving Center each Sunday.
 Rev. Rieth and the other instructors spend the first hour answering any questions the trainees may have and the second hour is spent in meditation and chanting.

-As a mark of how important the military considers access to religious services, all trainees are briefed religious service options within the first few days of arrival at Lackland.
-No one is pressured to attend religious services and there is no penalty or extra duty for airmen who choose not to attend a Sunday service.
-In a phone call with Lackland Public Affairs and one of the base Chaplains, they stressed that they treat all religions, and those who are not religious, equally.
+As a mark of how important the military considers access to religious services, all trainees are briefed on religious service options within the first few days of arrival at Lackland.
+There is no pressure to attend religious services and no penalty or extra duty for airmen who choose not to attend a Sunday service.
+In a phone call with Lackland Public Affairs and one of the base Chaplains, each stressed they treat all religions, and those who are not religious, equally.
 Religious discrimination and harassment is not tolerated.

-A1C Justin Lindquist, a recent basic training Honor Graduate, said he didn’t encounter harassment or hazing for attending the Wicca services, “Everyone there really didn’t care what service you were going to.
+A1C Justin Lindquist, a recent basic training Honor Graduate, said he encountered no harassment or hazing for attending Wiccan services, “Everyone there really didn’t care what service you were going to.
 There were people who went to the Christian services that weren’t Christian and people went to the Wicca services that were Christian and wanted to learn more about it or found the time more opportune.
 No one really cared.”
-He said between four and ten fellow airmen out of his flight of 45 attended Wicca services.
+He said between four and ten fellow airmen out of his flight of 45 attended Wiccan services.

 Graduating airmen are allowed to invite their visiting family to attend religious service with them.
 For some parents, attending the Wicca service is their first exposure to the religion.
 As one parent said on the Facebook AFWingMoms group, “It was a relief to see how normal and professional [the Wiccan service] was.
 It was a shock that he was attending that and not the Lutheran church, but I’m not as worried as I was when he first told me.”